josezeta/personal-readme/README.md

 ### What makes me grumpy?
 I also have a strong aversion to unstructured meetings.
 Protips: send out an agenda, make sure everyone has an opportunity to be heard, and establish clear action items before folks leave the room.

-Don't like talk about personal matters during working hours(or company related meetings) but i'm totally ok by doing so on non company related matters.
+Don't like talk about personal matters during working hours(except for meeting or gather in which the specific goal is know each others.).

 ### How do I like to give feedback?
-I also prefer giving feedback in a 1:1 context (versus large meetings), so I may follow up with you after a bigger meeting.
+I like giving feedback in a 1:1 context (versus large meetings), so I may follow up with you after a bigger meeting.

 ### How do I like to receive feedback?